learningequality/studio-docs/docs/access_studio.rst

     Provide details about the number, size and type of the resources.

+  Click :blue:`SAVE CHANGES` to update your account settings.

 * Review the **Best practices** for the **Kolibri Studio Beta Mode**

   .. figure:: img/studio-beta.png
-    :alt: Read about the best practices to observe while Kolibri Studio is in a Beta Mode
+    :alt: Series of recommendations and best practices to observe while Kolibri Studio is in the Beta Mode

-    Read about the best practices to observe while Kolibri Studio is in a Beta Mode.
+    Read about the best practices to observe while Kolibri Studio is in the Beta Mode.

-Click **SAVE CHANGES** to update your account settings.